alaa-alchal/Portfolio/Python & SQL Project/Airbnb Profit Analysis 2022/README.md

 1 and 2 bedroom units with 1, 2, or more bathrooms across the 5 Canadian cities: Toronto, Vancouver, Montreal, Victoria, and Winnipeg.

+# Stakeholders:

+Me, and others who are interested in entering the Airbnb business.

 # Process:

   1. Get the last 3 months data for every Airbnb unit on the market.